Conversational Prompts

 Each exchange adds more context to AI's working memory.
 Your feedback on previous responses helps AI understand what you actually want versus what you initially described, leading to better alignment with your true intent.

-Conversational prompts also allow you to course-correct when AI misunderstands or takes an unexpected direction.
-Rather than starting over with a perfect prompt, you guide AI toward success through iterative refinement.
+Conversational prompts also allow you to course-correct when AI misunderstands.
+Rather than starting over with a perfect prompt, you guide AI toward success through iterative refinement — the same way experts actually develop quality work.

 - Complex creative work requiring iteration